Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

-- Auto Layout improves your designs – also for people with no design background.
+- Auto Layout improves your designs – even for people with no design background.
 Just place your layers roughly where they should be, select them, and click the Auto Grid & Snap button.
-GridGuide applies fundamental design rules to improve the placement and size of your layers and determines the grid that fits best to your content.
+GridGuide applies fundamental design rules to improve the placement and size of your layers, determining the grid that best fits your content.

 - Modifiable Shape Layer Guides – because motion design isn't static.
-GridGuide's grids are based on shape layers, which means that you can move, rotate, scale, parent and keyframe them as any other layer.
-Don't limit yourself to static designs and let your guides follow your motion.
+GridGuide's grids are based on shape layers, which means that you can move, rotate, scale, parent and keyframe them just as any other layer.
+Don't limit yourself to static designs – let your guides follow your motion.

-- Intuitive Alignment Tools allow you to align, scale and stretch layers.
-Just click them several times to let a layer jump from one grid line to the next one.
+- Intuitive Alignment Tools – allows you to align, scale and stretch layers.
+Just click them several times to make a layer jump from one grid line to the next.
 Of course, the alignment tools also work on rotated grids.

 - Fully customizable grids including controls for gutter, margin, stroke color, stroke width, and more.
-Furthermore, GridGuide supports both bounded and infinite grids and grids that consist of horizontal or vertical lines only.
+What’s more, GridGuide supports both bounded and infinite grids, as well as grids that consist of horizontal or vertical lines only.

 GridGuide is one of those tools that you can integrate into your workflow NOW.
 No gimmicky fun stuff, it just works.
 Align Panel on steroids— VinhSon Nguyen (@CreativeDojo) April 14, 2017

-Why is GridGuide the first extension ever that creates native, snappable guides in Adobe After Effects?
-Because Adobe After Effects does not grant extensions access to its guides – they simply cannot create or modify them.
-Never the less, GridGuide can still create such guides for you using a clever workaround: In the background it uses some Photoshop magic, since Photoshop extensions can create guides.
+On Ae 16.0 or older, Adobe After Effects doesn't grant extensions access to its guides – they simply cannot create or modify them.
+Nevertheless, GridGuide can create these guides for you using a clever workaround: it uses some Photoshop magic in the background since Photoshop extensions can create guides.
 What does this mean for you?

 - Photoshop must be installed on your system

-- "Convert Grids to Guides" might take a few seconds
+- "Convert Grids to Guides" may take a few seconds to take effect

 You don't need to do anything manually in Photoshop – the entire process of creating the guides is automated.
-And although it might take a few seconds, it is definitely the fastest way to create snappable guides grids in After Effects.
+Although it may take a few seconds, it is certainly the fastest way to create snappable guide grids in After Effects.